MONTESSORI BLENHEIM

 Ko Sarah tōku ingoa

-I was born in Whatamonga Bay and now live in Anakiwa.
-I have a special sense of belonging to the Marlborough Sounds.
-I have a lifelong passion and talent in Visual and Performing Arts and I spend most of my weekends exploring the outdoors, camping and fishing in the Marlborough Sounds.
+I have completed my International AMI Montessori Diploma - a profound spiritual and self journey that has shed new light on my teaching perspectives.
+I am talented in Visual and Performing Arts and I spend most of my weekends exploring the outdoors, camping and fishing in the Marlborough Sounds.

 Picture